STORM-IRIT/Radium-Engine/Docs/model.md

 engine's result.

 At each frame, each System is given the opportunity to add *Tasks* to a task queue.
 Tasks are processed in parallel during every frame.
-Task can have dependencies between them (e.g. the physics update can wait for the animation update to complete).
+Tasks can have dependencies between them (e.g. the physics update can wait for the animation update to complete).

 ### Rendering

 Each Component may have some *RenderObjects* (aka Drawables) which are (usually) OpenGL objects.
 When a Component has changed it needs to tell its drawables to update their internal data (such as OpenGL VBOs).

-The Drawables are drawn by the *Renderer* which may live in a separated thread.
+The Render Objects are drawn by the *Renderer* which may live in a separated thread.
 Each frame it grabs all the drawables (which should be double-buffered in case we are mid-VBO update) and calls `draw()` on them.

 (TODO : a nice class schema).

+### Object manipulation through Editables.

+Components and Entity implement the `EditableInterface` which allow them to be manipulated through the UI.
+Editable objects offer a list of *Properties* on demand.
+Each property must be unique (have a unique name) within the object instance.

+A Property itself is a structure packing primitive objects of different types (scalars, vectors, quaternions, etc.) impemented through a variant-like structure (` EditablePrimitive`).
+Each primitive can be marked as read-only within the property, and any editor should prevent changing this primitive within the property (this can be enforced by your editable but it's not done automatically).

+The archetypal example of a property is a Transform, with its primitives being for example a position, rotation and scale.
+By default, all entities have only one editable property which is their transform, while Components have no editable properties.

+### The system Entity and Debug Display.

+One Entity is always created when the engine starts, called the System Entity.
+Implemented as a singleton, this entity acts as a special object that the engine can use internally to display elements not related to any other Entity.
+The System Entity is fixed to the world and cannot be moved.

+In particular it is expected that UI elements (e.g.  Gizmos) should be attached to the UI component.
+The Debug Component is useful to display debug primitives which can be useful for graphic debugging.
+A series of macros `RA_DISPLAY_...` are defined to conveniently add basic display objects such as points, vectors, lines or 3D frames from anywhere in the code.
+A compile-time switch (`RA_DISABLE_DEBUG_DISPLAY`) can be activated to disable this feature.

 ## The plugin system